 “Some subtle versions of white privilege can be used as a comfortable starting for people to begin the discussion—some simple everyday conveniences/things that white people are not forced to think about: ‘flesh-colored’ band-aids in your first-aid kit, the ‘hair-care’ aisle versus the smaller separate section of ‘ethnic hair products,’ ‘ethnic foods’ section in large grocery stores.

 White Privilege as the “Power of the Benefit of the Doubt”

-“The media (print, TV shows, movies, news) show more positive portrayals of while people.
-White people are less likely to be followed, interrogated, or search by law enforcement for ‘looking suspicious.’
+“The media (print, TV shows, movies, news) show more positive portrayals of white people.
+White people are less likely to be followed, interrogated, or searched by law enforcement for ‘looking suspicious.’
 If accused of a crime, white people are less likely to be presumed guilty and/or sentenced to death.
 Just as people of color did nothing to deserve this unequal treatment, white people did not ‘earn’ disproportionate access to compassion and fairness.
 They receive it as the byproduct of systemic racism and bias.

 White Privilege as the “Power of Accumulated Power”

 “The power of ‘normal’ and ‘benefit of the doubt’ would not exist if systemic racism hadn’t come first.
 And systemic racism cannot endure unless those powers still hold sway.
 Imagine it as a sort of ‘whiteness water cycle,’ where racism is the rain.
 That rain populates the earth, giving some areas more access to life and resources than others.
 The evaporation is white privilege, an invisible phenomenon that is both a result of the rain and the reason it keeps going.

 “For example, the ability to accumulate wealth has been a long-standing white privilege created by overt systemic racism in both public and private sectors.
 Wealth passed from one generation to the next in the form of inherited property, college educations, increased earning power.
 The cycle continues…